vannaksuos/ReadMe-Generator/readme.md

 # Description

  Its a readme generator.
-It will help me make a readme for github faster so I dont have to spend too much time building it
+It will help me make a readme for github faster so I don't have to spend too much time building it

 # Table of contents